Creating a Workspace Response for a Data Virtualization GET Endpoint

 Understanding Schemas in Data Virtualization

-- Response Body Schemas define what the returned data should look like—data types, required fields, and formatting.
-Each HTTP status code (like 200 OK or 400 Bad Request) can have its own schema.
+• A response schema defines what the API sends back, including data types, required fields, and formatting.
+Each status code, such as 200 OK or 400 Bad Request, can use a different response schema.

-For this endpoint, the response schema will match the structure of the SQLite fires table to make sure the data is returned in the correct format.
+Using schemas improves reliability and usability by catching errors early.
+In this lesson, the response schema will mirror the structure of the SQLite fires table to ensure data is returned in the correct format.

 Delivering Responses with Status Codes

-A status code is a number in the API response that tells the client what happened with the request.
-It shows if the request worked, failed, or needs more action.
-Each status code may also include a response with more details or a specific schema.
+A status code is a number in the API response that tells the client the result of their request—whether it succeeded, failed, or requires attention.
+Each status code can include a schema that provides additional details about the response.

-- 200 OK – The request worked and returned data.
+• 200 OK – Request succeeded and returned data.

-- 400 Bad Request – The request was wrong or missing something.
+• 400 Bad Request – Request is invalid or missing something.

-- 500 Internal Server Error – Something went wrong on the server.
-FME uses this if a workspace fails unexpectedly.
+• 500 Internal Server Error – Something failed on the server (for example, a workspace error).

 1. Review the Data